-We found what we thought was the house of our dreams, but when we brought in a home inspector we found out that there were many, many more problems than we ever imagined.
-The house needs new a new electrical system, may have foundation problems, and the radon reading came in high.
-We don’t want to pay to have any further inspections done . . . we just want out of the contract.
+We found what we thought was the house of our dreams, but when we brought in a home inspector we found out that there were many more problems than we'd ever imagined.
+The house needs new a new electrical system, might have foundation problems, and the radon reading came in high.
+We don’t want to pay to have any further inspections done, we just want out of the contract.
 If we back out, will we get our earnest money back?

 First, it’s important that you read your purchase contract carefully and determine when the deadline is for your home inspections to be complete.
 Assuming that you are still within that deadline, you should then read the contract to determine how you must go about telling the seller that you wish to back out of the contract.

 If yours is like the typical home purchase contract, you must notify the seller in writing before the deadline.
 Some states will have forms specific to this issue that you can use to inform the seller.
 So long as you notify the seller of your intent prior to the deadline and by the method specified in the contract, you should get your earnest money back in full.